Fronik-Lihaotian/knowledgeDistillation/README.md

 ## Teacher Network pre-training

-I use **MobileNetv2** as the teacher network in this project, network architecture followed pytorch official implementation.
+I use **MobileNetv2** as the teacher network in this project, network architecture is copied from [here](https://github.com/WZMIAOMIAO/deep-learning-for-image-processing/blob/master/pytorch_classification/Test6_mobilenet/model_v2.py), thanks!
 In pre-training stage, I trained MobileNetv2 on **Caltech 256** dataset for **300** epochs to get a well-generalizaed backbone.
 The pre-training results are shown below：

 |Network|Dataset|Classes num|Top-1 Accuracy|
 |:-----:|:-----:|:-----:|:-----:|